maplibre/maplibre-native/platform/linux/README.md

 # Linux

-A simple executable and test suite for Linux based on [MapLibre GL Native](../../README.md).
+A simple executable and test suite for Linux based on [MapLibre Native](../../README.md).

 This guide focuses on Debian and Ubuntu distributions.

-The build process should give you a set of `.a` files that you can use to include MapLibre GL Native in other C++ projects, as well as a set of executables that you can run to render map tile images and test the project.
+The build process should give you a set of `.a` files that you can use to include MapLibre Native in other C++ projects, as well as a set of executables that you can run to render map tile images and test the project.

 ## Prerequisites

-The following dependencies are required to build MapLibre GL Native on Debian 11.
+The following dependencies are required to build MapLibre Native on Debian 11.

 ```bash
 apt install ccache cmake ninja-build pkg-config xvfb libcurl4-openssl-dev libglfw3-dev libuv1-dev g++-10 libc++-9-dev libc++abi-9-dev libpng-dev libgl1-mesa-dev libgl1-mesa-dri